Comment on page

 Conservation-first, indicator-species-based biodiversity crediting

 This methodology issues voluntary biodiversity credits (VBCs).
 As such, it can never be used to provide “offsets” of any kind.
-Its authors do not believe that it will ever be ethical to trade a chimpanzee for a jaguar, or one IPLC group's jaguar for another's.
+Its authors do not believe that it will ever be ethical to trade a chimpanzee for a jaguar, or one IP group's jaguar for another's.

 This methodology has been intentionally simplified.
 The scientists who have promoted it have used their expertise to democratize the measurements required for market inclusion, not in the name of scientific advancement, but in the name of immediate action.